KatieCook12/React-Quizlet/README.md

-Here’s an updated README that includes the new routing, the user-selectable category & difficulty, and a note about rendering the quiz page after questions are loaded.

----

 # 🧠 Quiz App

 A simple yet engaging quiz application built with React and **client-side routing**.
 It fetches multiple-choice questions from the Open Trivia DB API, lets users **choose a category and difficulty**, presents questions in a clean interface, and evaluates responses.
 On completion, users get a tailored message based on their score.